wanshoupu/quantum-simulations/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)]()
 *A generic cross-platform quantum compiler for quantum computing*

 Given a Hamiltonian — including the Lindblad form, i.e., Lindbladian — this compiler can compile it into executable quantum circuit on any quantum computing platforms of choice.
-It currently supports **Cirq**, **Qiskit**, and is designed to be extensible to other frameworks.
+It currently supports **Cirq**, **Qiskit**, **OpenQASM** and is designed to be extensible to other frameworks.
 For example, an `8x8` cyclic permutation matrix was compiled by this tool into quantum circuit code and then render the circuit on [Qiskit platform](https://github.com/qiskit).

 📄 [![Circuit sketch compiled off an 8x8 cyclic unitary matrix](docs/qc_qiskit_sketch.png)](docs/qc_qiskit_sketch.pdf)